ayanamohan-97/ayanamohan-97/README.md

 <h2 id="Career_Goal" align=''> Career Goal </h2>

-To build a successful career in civil engineering by applying my technical knowledge and practical skills in sustainable infrastructure, BIM technology, and smart construction while continuously learning and growing professionally.
+To grow as an operations and community leader by contributing to collaborative learning initiatives, managing impactful programs, and fostering innovation through technology, teamwork, and effective communication.

 ---